How to Select a Diamond

 COLOR of a diamond actually refers to it's whiteness and is graded on a scale from D to Z, exceptionally white to tinted color as shown in the scale below.
 At Schwanke-Kasten, the accent diamonds in most engagement ring mountings are F-H in color, however we can find whatever color diamond you want and design it accordingly.

 The CARAT weight is just that; how much it weighs.
 A diamond with a different cut can have the same weight, but can also appear different in size.
 One carat (1 ct) equals 0.20 grams and is divided into 100 points.
 So a half carat - 0.50 ct - diamond can be described as a 50 point diamond.
 It's important to remember that a diamond is not valued by carat weight alone and two diamonds of equal carat weight can have very different values depending on cut, clarity and color.

 When purchasing a loose diamond for a mounting, you should:

 - Carefully place the diamond on the top of your hand and compare it with a similar diamond mounted in jewelry.

 - Hold it up to the light and look at the way the light dances around – it should throw out a rainbow of colors and display the diamond’s natural brilliance.

 - Look at diamonds of different clarity, shapes and sizes to find the one that is perfect for you.
-In some diamonds, the internal features may be hidden by the setting and will not detract from a diamond’s overall beauty.
+Remember, in some diamonds, the internal features may be hidden by the mounting and will not detract from a diamond’s overall beauty.